Eulogy for my Beautiful Mother

 Where do I begin to pay tribute to the woman who took me under her wing and brought me up as if I was born by her?

-Mum, Patricia Tye, Pat to many, was the first child born to Albert and Lily L…. in Wolverhampton on 5th October 1924.
-Mum had four siblings, Alice, Sylvia, Albert and Ernest.
+Mum, Patricia Tye, Pat to many, was the first child to Albert and Lily Langslow.
+Born in Wolverhampton on 5th October 1924, she had four siblings, Alice, Sylvia, Albert and Ernest.

-She met her husband, the person I called dad, James, Jim , at Weston Super mare during the later days of the Second World War when dad, who was in his early twenties was serving in the Royal Navy as a gunner on a Motor Torpedo Boat.
+She met James Tye (Jim) at Weston-Super-Mare during the later days of the Second World War.
+Dad, was in his early twenties was serving in the Royal Navy as a gunner on a Motor Torpedo Boat.
 They lived together at dad’s home where he lived and was brought up as a child at number 253 Billet Road.
-Shortly after they married at St. Andrew’s Church Walthamstow on mum’s birthday 5th of October 1946 – Later they moved into a small flat above a café in Walthamstow’s Black Horse Lane.
+Shortly after they married at St. Andrew’s Church Walthamstow on mum’s birthday 5th of October nineteen-forty-six.
+Later they moved into a small flat above a café in Walthamstow, Blackhorse Lane.

-During the war mum put her life on the line by straddling a baby in a bombed out building thus supporting the fallen debris on her back.
+During the war mum put her life on the line.
+In a bombed out building she straddled a baby, supporting fallen debris on her back.
 Because of her actions the baby survived which goes to show she was not just my heroine.

 Mum taught me many things; thanks to her I could read, write and do basic arithmetic before I entered school.
 She taught me how to dress, tie my shoelaces, wipe my bottom and all of the things that a mother teaches her offspring.
 She would go without food and clothes for me if need be, would have given her life for me if need be.
 She would chastise me when needed but as soon as my punishment was over all was forgotten and forgiven.